richlamdev/dependabot-slack/README.md

 * The script is amended to enable global variables, due to the entry point of the lambda execution.
 In other words this will (should) just work.

-* The environment variables GH_API_KEY and SLACK_URL are moved to AWS Systems Manager Parameter Store, due to sensitivity.
+* The environment variables GH_TOKEN and SLACK_URL are moved to AWS Systems Manager Parameter Store, due to sensitivity.
 Note the code to retrieve these values from Parameter Store.
 Naturally, Parameter Store will require these key/values populated for the script to work.